A project in collaboration with the Helen Hamlyn Centre for Pedagogy (0-11 years)

 The Chartered College is collaborating with The Helen Hamlyn Centre for Pedagogy to design a project that is based on the needs of the current teachers and leaders of our schools.

-There will be many ways to get involved in the Rethinking Curriculum project, from attending events or signing up for learning opportunities, to being part of the advisory group or applying to be a pilot school.
-You can find out about current opportunities below.
+There will be many ways to get involved in the Rethinking Curriculum project, from attending events or signing up for learning opportunities.
+Please register to receive project updates by filling in the form below.

 We have recruited schools from across the country to work with us to co-design and implement curriculum change resources, CPD and frameworks over the academic year 2023-24.